Mario-SO/portfolio-blog/content/Day13.md

 }
 ```

-Not really that difficult (if you know how the *EVM* works) even comments explain the code really clearly, so I will be doing the third one as a bonus.
+Not really that difficult (if you know how the *EVM* works) even comments explain the code really clearly, so I will be doing the third one as a bonus which is the one in which I made the first mistake, a silly one, but really important and fundamental.

 ---

 ## Bonus[0]

-Won't be doing the second one becuase is basically the same as the first one, so will jump to the third one.

-It is the one in which I made the first mistake, a silly one, but really important and fundamental.

 The task is to write within the `MAIN` macro below, huff code that retrieves the ether balance of the address that sent the transaction, also known as msg.sender in solidity.